hzhucn/OpenPoseUnityDemo/unitydemo/README.md

 ## Windows firewall setting to enable UDP
 1. Open the application and choose "Streaming" mode.
-2. If the "Windows Security Alert" pops up, check both the checkboxes (Private networks & Public networks) and click "Allow access" (see instruction_p1).
+2. If the "Windows Security Alert" pops up, check both the checkboxes (Private networks & Public networks) and click "Allow access".
 3. Run OpenPose program with UDP: "--udp_host <your_IP> --udp_port <your_port>" which could be found in the Unity application.
 4. Test if it works.
 If not, do following steps.
 5. Open "wf.msc" in Windows search, which is supposed to be "Windows Firewall with Advanced Security".